 (b) another of the specialist members with that experience and qualification as the deputy presiding member.

-(2) The deputy presiding member must act as presiding member when the presiding member is unable to do so by reason of illness, absence or other cause.
+(2) Subject to subregulation 3A, the deputy presiding member must act as presiding member when the presiding member is unable to do so by reason of illness, absence or other cause.

+(3A) If both the presiding member and the deputy presiding member of a DAP are unable to act as presiding member of the DAP by reason of illness, absence or other cause, the Director General may appoint the presiding member of another DAP to act as presiding member of the DAP.

 (3) No act or omission of the deputy presiding member acting as presiding member is to be questioned on the ground that the occasion for his or her so acting had not arisen or had ceased.

+[Regulation 27 amended in Gazette 17 Apr 2015 p.
+1384.]

 28. Alternate members

 (1) The Minister may, in writing, appoint —